catherinesloan/python-api-challenge/README.md

 1. A random selection of 500+ unique cities based on latitude and longitude
 2. A weather check on each of the cities using a series of successive API calls
 3. A print log of each city as it's being processed with the city number and city name
-4. [CSV](https://github.com/catherinesloan/python-api-challenge/blob/main/WeatherPy/output_data/cities.csv) export of all retrieved data
+4. A [CSV export](https://github.com/catherinesloan/python-api-challenge/blob/main/WeatherPy/output_data/cities.csv) of all retrieved data
 5. A series of scatter plots that showcases the following relationships:
    - Temperature (F) vs. Latitude
    - Humidity (%) vs. Latitude